julieriviere

 Zhang Tao

-ZHANG Tao is a Chinese director, screenwriter and actor.
+Zhang Tao ZHANG Tao is a Chinese director, screenwriter and actor.
 Born in the Shandong Province, the birthplace of Confucius, ZHANG Tao is the son of peasants.
 He first studied law while working as a civil servant.
 He quit his career to depict, through cinema, modern China and its evolutions.
-He joined the prestigious Central Academy of Dramatic Art of Beijing, within the department of theory and
+He joined the prestigious Central Academy of Dramatic Art of Beijing, within the department of

 A Gentle Night – by Qiu Yang